AndreyMarkinPPC/terka/docs/command_examples.md

 * tasks
 * projects
-* commentaries
+* users

 ## terka commands
 * create
 * show
 * list
 * update
+* comment
 * edit
 * done
 * delete

 > When calling commands and entities you can use their first letters.
 > I.e. if you want to create new task you can call `terka cre ta` or even `terka c t`.
 To the typical command looks like this